Imports and Package Management (upcoming)

 Use standard JavaScript imports like import dayjs from "[email protected]"

-to install (if needed) and load packages during a run.
+for custom options to install (if needed) and import packages during a TaskBot run.
 ZeroWork installs missing packages and makes them available to your code.

 Manage packages with zw.packages.list()